aayanmtn/aayanmateen.tech/src/content/blog/03-Terraform/index.md

 Plan: Run terraform plan to see what changes will be made.
 Apply: Run terraform apply to provision the infrastructure.
 Destroy: Run `terraform destroy to clean up the infrastructure when no longer needed.

+Certainly!
+Here are some sample Terraform configurations in Markdown format.
+These examples will cover a basic setup for provisioning an AWS EC2 instance, including initializing the provider, defining variables, and creating resources.
 # Terraform Sample Code

 ## Initialize the AWS Provider